redis/ioredis/README.md

 # Motivation

-Originally we used the Redis client [node_redis](https://github.com/mranney/node_redis), but over a period of time we found that it's not robust enough for us to use in our production environment.
-The library has some non-trivial bugs and many unresolved issues on the GitHub(165 so far).
+Originally, we used the Redis client [node_redis](https://github.com/mranney/node_redis), but over a period of time we found that it's not robust enough for us to use in our production environment.
+The library has some non-trivial bugs and many unresolved issues on GitHub (165 so far).
 For instance:

 ```javascript
 var redis = require('redis');